2019 coverage begins

-In the federal tax bill that was passed by Congress in late 2017, the penalty that requires individuals to have a Qualified Health Plan or pay a penalty was repealed starting in 2019.
-For 2018, the penalty remains the law.
-All U.S. citizens and legal residents are required to have health insurance or face a tax penalty.
+Starting in 2019, there is no requirement for individuals to have a Qualified Health Plan or pay a penalty.
+However, for 2018, the penalty remains the law.
+All U.S. citizens and legal residents are required to have health insurance in 2018 or face a tax penalty.
 Health insurance can include insurance through your job, coverage you buy on your own, Health First Colorado (Colorado’s Medicaid Program) or Medicare.

-Make sure you are covered in 2018 to avoid a fine.
-The penalty for not having health insurance in 2018 will be $695 per person or 2.5% of your household income, whichever is greater.
+The penalty for not having health insurance in 2018 is $695 per person or 2.5% of your household income, whichever is greater.
 Health insurance through your job, coverage purchased through Connect for Health Colorado, Health First Colorado (Colorado’s Medicaid Program) or Medicare all meet the federal requirement to be covered.
 Learn more about the requirement to have Minimum Essential Coverage.

-This year, Open Enrollment ended on January 12, 2018.
-You may still be able to enroll under certain scenarios such as moving, having a baby, getting married or losing employer-sponsored health insurance.
-You must apply for the new coverage within 60 days of the Qualifying Life Change Event.
+Outside of the Open Enrollment Period, you may still be able to enroll under certain scenarios such as moving, having a baby, getting married or losing employer-sponsored health insurance.
+You must apply for the new coverage within 60 days of the Qualified Life Change Event.

 Individuals in the following situations can get an exemption from the law: